Khedash/Sql-Analytics-Project/README.md

 ---

 ## 1. Introduction
-This project explores a diabetes dataset containing patient demographic and clinical information.
+This project explores a comprehensive diabetes dataset containing patient demographic and clinical information.
-The goal is to identify patterns, trends, and risk indicators related to diabetes using SQL.
+Using SQL and PostgreSQL, the goal is to uncover patterns, trends, and potential risk indicators associated with diabetes.
-By querying the dataset, we uncover how factors such as gender, BMI, age, hypertension, and heart disease relate to diabetes prevalence.
+By querying the dataset, we uncover how factors such as gender, BMI, age, hypertension, and heart_disease relate to diabetes prevalence.
-- SQL Queries? check them out here:[Sql_project][/]
+- **SQL Queries:** Check them out here → [SQL Scripts](Sql_project/)

 ---

 ## 2. Dataset description
-This dataset includes patient health records accross different continent with the follwing attributes:
+This dataset includes patient health records across different continent with the following attributes:
 - year
 - gender
 - age